Dog walking on reserves

 Pick it up for livestock

 We have livestock grazing on some of our reserves at certain times of the year and dog poo can cause serious illness in domestic livestock too.
 Neosporosis can cause abortion in cattle and Sarcocystosis can cause neurological disease and death in sheep.

 Dogs with cattle

-Please be aware of grazing horses and cattle, if dogs are allowed please ensure the following:
+Please be aware of grazing horses and cattle.
+If dogs are allowed in the area, please ensure the following:

 - To take care, and keep your distance from the animals